markcoatsworth/readthedocs/docs/misc-concepts/hooks.rst

 invoke a hook to see if there is any work that can be fetched.
 Whenever this hook returns a valid job, the *condor\_startd* will evaluate the current state of the slot and decide if it should start executing the fetched work.
-If the slot is unclaimed and the Start expression evaluates to True, a new claim will be created for the fetched job.
-If the slot is claimed, the *condor\_startd* will evaluate the Rank expression relative to the fetched job, compare it to the value of Rank for the currently running job, and decide if the existing job should be preempted due to the fetched job having a higher rank.
+If the slot is unclaimed and the ``Start`` expression evaluates to ``True``, a new claim will be created for the fetched job.
+If the slot is claimed, the *condor\_startd* will evaluate the ``Rank`` expression relative to the fetched job, compare it to the value of ``Rank`` for the currently running job, and decide if the existing job should be preempted due to the fetched job having a higher rank.
 If the slot is unavailable for whatever reason, the *condor\_startd* will refuse the fetched job and ignore it.
 Either way, once the *condor\_startd* decides what it should do with the fetched job, it will invoke another hook to reply to the attempt to fetch work, so that the external system knows what happened to that work unit.

 If the job is accepted, a claim is created for it and the slot moves into the Claimed state.
 As soon as this happens, the *condor\_startd*